Medium/opensource/sign-ocla.md

-The upshot is that filing a pull request containing a statement of agreement to the OCLA is close enough to having submitted a physical document saying the same thing to be a workable solution to the problem.
-And this scheme fits in naturally with how actual contributions get made, what we do here ends up being the least-intrusive way of getting the assurance we &mdash; and the open source community in general &mdash; need to operate in safety.
+The upshot is that filing a pull request containing a statement of agreement to the OCLA is close enough to having submitted a physical document saying the same thing.
+That is, this tactic is a workable solution to the problem.
+And since fits in naturally with how actual contributions get made, what we do here ends up being the least-intrusive way of getting the assurance that we &mdash; and the open source community in general &mdash; need, such that we can operate in safety.